 First You Must Understand Your Location and Market

-A house that might be a great value in one part of town, may sell for considerably less just a few miles away.
-Make sure you have done your homework and have a good understanding of home prices in YOUR neighborhood.
+Even a property that seems like a steal in one part of town may be sold for considerably less just a few miles away.
+Therefore, it is essential to conduct thorough research and gain a comprehensive understanding of home prices in your specific neighborhood.

 Don’t Over-Improve The Home